 Prof. Ng was a Director of the Hong Kong Green Building Council, the Chairman of its Green Labelling Committee, the Chairperson of BEAM Society Limited, Honorary Secretary and Director of the Professional Green Building Council, and Founding and Council Member of the Hong Kong Institute of Urban Design.
 He is an Honorary Professor of the Department of Urban Planning and Design, the University of Hong Kong.
 He is the advisor and member of a number of government committees and NGOs, and an active volunteer in community development, sustainable built environment, green building and post-quake reconstruction.

-Prof. Ng is Vice-Chairman of the Department of Geography and Resource Management, the Director of the Urban Studies Programme, Associate Director of the Institute of Future Cities and the Hong Kong Institute of Asian Pacific Studies at the Chinese University of Hong Kong.
+Prof. Ng is Vice-Chairman of the Department of Geography and Resource Management, the Director of the Urban Studies Programme, and the Hong Kong Institute of Asian Pacific Studies at the Chinese University of Hong Kong.
 She is a fellow of the Royal Town Planning Institute and the Academy of Social Sciences in the United Kingdom, a fellow of the Hong Kong Institute of Planners, and an academic advisor of the Hong Kong Institute of Urban Design.
 In 2021, she was selected as an Honorary Member of the American Institute of Architects Hong Kong Chapter.
 She has completed over 30 research projects and published widely on planning, governance and sustainability issues in Pacific Asia.
 Her publications have earned her six Hong Kong Institute of Planners’ Awards and the 2015 Association of European Schools of Planning Best Published Paper Award.
 At the international level, she has been consultant to the United Nations, the European Union and the Municipal Government of Shenzhen.
 She is an associate editor for Planning Theory and Practice and a member of the editorial board of Town Planning Review, DisP—The Planning Review and City, Culture and Society, Business Strategy and the Environment and Journal of Mega Infrastructure and Sustainable Development.
 The Urban Studies Programme she directs is a Partner of the UN-Habitat’s World Urban Campaign, promoting the implementation of the New Urban Agenda.